 Indirect pressures largely relate to biological invasions by plants and fish i.e., alien invasive species.
+Climate change is another impact that cause significant changes on the ecosystem structure and functioning and result in the loss of biodiversity.

-Figure 5: Illustration of some of the key catchment pressures on estuaries (Van Niekerk et al., 2020)
+Figure 5: Illustration of some of the key catchment pressures on estuaries Source: Van Niekerk et al., 2020